juliemr/ngconf-2016-zones/README.md

 Take a look at the `src` folder.
 All application and test code, as well as some configuration files, are in here.
 The `app` folder contains the actual application code, written in TypeScript, as well as associated template and css files.
-The `test` folder contains unit tests.
+The `test` folder contains the example unit tests.

 ## The Build/Test Pipeline